Combray

 Combray ([kɔ̃bʁɛ]) is a commune in the Calvados department in Normandy in north-western France.
+The commune is part of the area known as Suisse Normande.

 Combray is also an imagined village in Marcel Proust's À la recherche du temps perdu (In Search of Lost Time), a book which was strongly inspired by the village of his childhood, Illiers, which has now been renamed Illiers-Combray in his honor.
 Combray is the title of the first part of the first volume of À la recherche du temps perdu, titled Du côté de chez Swann (Swann's Way).

 There is a medieval motte-and-bailey castle.

+Geography

+The commune is part of the area known as Suisse Normande.

+The commune is made up of the following collection of villages and hamlets, Les Gosselins, Les Soyers, Le Hamel, Le Bas de la Courrière and Combray.

+The commune has 2 watercourses running through it The Pont de Combray stream and La Vallee des Vaux stream.